guildai/guildai/guild/tests/remotes.md

     >>> with Env({}, replace=True):
     ...     guild.remote.for_spec("gist:foo")
     Traceback (most recent call last):
-    MissingRequiredEnv: gist remotes must be specified as USER/GIST_NAME if GIST_USER environment variable is not defined
+    InvalidRemoteSpec: gist remotes must be specified as USER/GIST_NAME if GIST_USER environment variable is not defined

 ### Remote types that don't support specs